 I have to admit that this could be nothing.
 After all, Bill C-648 isn’t law yet.
 However, to work smarter, we always have to plan ahead.
 For many of us, cell phones and mobile devices are a fact of worklife (because, they do, in fact, help us work smarter right now).
 Because of that, we’re going to have to pay careful attention to how MP Young’s bill plays out in Parliament.

 In the meantime, there’s plenty of planning to do right now.
 Many of us have to secure BYOD as a part of managing our businesses, and we have to encourage accountability (in technology usage).
-Contact us at Cimpl to find out how to keep on top of your IT today!
+Contact us at Cimpl to find out how to keep on top of your IT and telecom expenses today!